Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Order and Diameter

-For $\rho\ge 3$, a generalization of the type $\tau_\rho$ takes place in which {\it domination of a transposition by its pivot} generalizes to {\it domination of a cycle by another cycle}, to be shown parenthesized as in Subsections~\ref{ss3} (with additional examples in Subsection~\ref{ss6}).
-A special case, shown in the remaining examples of this section, happens with a $c_1$-cycle $C_1$ {\it dominating} a $c_2$-cycle $C_2$ which in turn {\it dominates} a $c_3$-cycle $C_3$, and so on, until a $c_x$-cycle $C_x$ in the sequel {\it dominates} the first cycle $C_1$ so that a {\it domination cycle} $(C_1,C_2,C_3,\ldots,C_x)$ is conceived.
-The type of the resulting permutation or permutation factor is defined as the expression $(c_1(c_2(c_3(\ldots(c_x(_y)\ldots)))))$, where $y$, appearing as a sub-index between the innermost parentheses, is obtained by aligning $C_1$, $C_2$, $\ldots$, $C_x$ and their respective ds-cycles $D_1$, $D_2$, $\ldots$, $D_x$ so that each dominated ds-cycle $D_{i+1}$ is presented in the same order as the dominating cycle $C_i$, for $i=1,\ldots,x$.
-In this disposition, $y$ is the shift of the ds-cycle of $C_1$ with respect to its dominating cycle $C_x$.
-For example, the values of $w_4(j)$ and the corresponding types $\tau_4(w_4(j))$, for $j=2,4,6$, are as follows:
+For $\rho\ge 3$, a generalization of the type $\tau_\rho$ takes place in which {\it pivot domination of a transposition} generalizes to {\it cycle domination of a cycle}, to be shown parenthesized as in Subsection~\ref{ss3} (with additional examples in Subsection~\ref{ss6}).
+A special case will happen when a $c_1$-cycle $C_1$ {\it dominates} a $c_2$-cycle $C_2$ which in turn {\it dominates} a $c_3$-cycle $C_3$, and so on, until a $c_x$-cycle $C_x$ in the sequel {\it dominates} the first cycle $C_1$, so that a {\it domination cycle} $(C_1,C_2,C_3,\ldots,C_x)$ is created.
+In such a special case, the {\it type} of the resulting permutation, or permutation factor, will be denoted $(c_1(c_2(c_3(\ldots(c_x(_y)\ldots)))))$, where $y$, appearing as a sub-index between the innermost parentheses, is obtained by aligning $C_1$, $C_2$, $\ldots$, $C_x$ and their respective ds-cycles $D_1$, $D_2$, $\ldots$, $D_x$, so that each dominated ds-cycle $D_{i+1}$ is presented in the same order as the dominating cycle $C_i$, for $i=1,\ldots,x$.
+In this disposition, $y$ is given by the shift of the ds-cycle of $C_1$ with respect to its dominating cycle $C_x$.
+For example, the values of $w_4(j)$ and the corresponding types $\tau_4(w_4(j))$, for $j=2,4,6$, are now given as follows:

 Powers of $w_4(2)$ yield new types: